-Bond types specifically excluded from the eligible universe are: Regulation S securities, Eurodollar bonds and EuroMTN bonds (which are all securities not registered with the SEC), floating rate bonds, zero coupon bonds, convertible bonds, inflation-linked bonds, corporate bonds guaranteed by an agency, national or supranational government, perpetual securities, securities for which the Underlying Index calculation agent is unable to provide or is prohibited from providing an evaluated price, and distressed bonds (defined as bonds whose yield to worst ranks among the top 1% by market value among bonds passing all other eligibility criteria and whose price, including interest that has accrued since the issue of the most recent coupon payment, is below \$80).
-Bonds defined as distressed will be excluded for three monthly rebalances regardless of yield and price changes.
+Bond types specifically excluded from the eligible universe include: securities not registered with the SEC, other than Rule 144A securities (including Regulation S securities, private placements, Eurodollar bonds and EuroMTN bonds), retail bonds, floating rate bonds, zero coupon bonds, convertible bonds, bonds cum or ex-warrant, bonds with one cash flow only, new bonds that have already been called, inflation or other index-linked bonds, corporate bonds guaranteed by an agency, national or supranational government, perpetual securities and distressed bonds (defined as bonds whose yield to worst ranks among the top 1% by market value among bonds passing all other eligibility criteria and whose price, including interest that has accrued since the issue of the most recent coupon payment, is below \$80).

 Bonds selected for inclusion in the Underlying Index are market value weighted, with a 5% limit on individual issuers applied at each monthly rebalance.
-Prior to 2029, the Underlying Index is rebalanced monthly, at which time: (i) new bonds that meet the eligibility and maturity (or effective maturity) criteria above are added to the Underlying Index; (ii) existing bonds that no longer meet the eligibility requirements are removed; and (iii) weights of the Underlying Index components are reset to reflect current market value.
+Prior to 2021, the Underlying Index is rebalanced monthly, at which time: (i) new bonds that meet the eligibility and maturity (or effective maturity) criteria above are added to the Underlying Index; (ii) existing bonds that no longer meet the eligibility requirements are removed; and (iii) weights of the Underlying Index components are reset to reflect current market value.
 If a bond is removed from the Underlying Index during any rebalance due to changes in price, face value or credit rating, such bond will be excluded for the next three monthly rebalances (including the current rebalance) regardless of any further changes in price, face value or credit rating.

-The Index Provider only reevaluates the effective maturity date of bonds in the investment universe semi-annually, as part of the June and December rebalances, at which time, in addition to bonds being added or removed from the Underlying Index pursuant to the eligibility screening described above, bonds also may be added or removed from the Underlying Index due to any changes in actual or effective maturity (i.e., they no longer meet the definition of a 2029 Bond), subject to the Index Provider capping the amount of bonds being added or deleted due to changing effective maturities to 20% of the Underlying Index's total market value (except as set forth below) following the process below:
+The Index Provider only reevaluates the effective maturity date of bonds in the investment universe semi-annually, as part of the June and December rebalances, at which time, in addition to bonds being added or removed from the Underlying Index pursuant to the eligibility screening described above, bonds also may be added or removed from the Underlying Index due to any changes in actual or effective maturity (i.e., they no longer meet the definition of a 2021 Bond), subject to the Index Provider capping the amount of bonds being added or deleted due to changing effective maturities to 20% of the Underlying Index's total market value (except as set forth below) following the process below: